 The spallation target itself will be made of one stopping length of tungsten, 2 cm in diameter.
-The target requires a mounting system, a cooling system, and the apparatus must be designed in such a way that safe extraction can be conducted for servicing.
+The target requires a mounting system, and a cooling system, and must be designed in such a way that safe extraction can be conducted for servicing.

 Fortunately, TRIUMF has successfully designed and constructed several spallation targets in the past.
-We have determined that a previously designed spallation target system can be used for the UCN spallation.
+We have determined that a previously designed spallation target system can be used for CSUNS.
 This has therefore resulted in significantly reduced design and construction time, since the system will be a copy of something previously constructed at TRIUMF.
 The entire system will be custom fabricated at TRIUMF.
 The cost of the target system is also well-known for the same reason: similar ones have been constructed recently for other experiments that are currently running.

-The cost breakdown for the spallation target and associated systems is shown in Table 4.
-The materials cost is \$130k.
-Human resource requirements will be discussed as a separate line item (see Item 6).
+The cost breakdown for the spallation target and associated systems is shown in Table 4 on page 8.10.
+The materials cost is \$130k and will be supported by CFI funds.
+Human resource requirements (also presented in Table 4) will be discussed as a separate line item (see Item 6).